-Service area Performance measure Target 2018/19 & 2019/2020 Actual Perform 2018/2019 Actual Performance 2018/2019 Actual Performance 2019/2020 An adequate stormwater system.
+Service area Performance measure Target 2018/19 & 2019/2020 Actual Performance 2018/2019 Actual Performance 2019/2020 An adequate stormwater system.
 Number of flooding events that occur in the District. <5 per year Achieved As at 30 June 2019: There were 0 flooding events.
-Achieved As at 30 June 2020: There were 0 flooding events.
-For each flooding event the number of habitable floors 2 or less Achieved As at 30 June 2 2019: Achieved As at 30 June 2 2020: affected per 1,000 connections to Council's stormwater networks.
-Flooding event Per 1,000 connections Habitable floors affected Flooding event Per 1,000 connections Habitable floors affected No flooding events 0 2,740 connections a 0 No flooding events 0 2,807 connections a 0 Response to faults.
-The median response time to attend a flooding event, measured from the time that Council receives notification to the time that service personnel reach the site. < 1 hour Achieved As at 30 June 2 Time 0 As at 30 June 2019: Time Comment Achieved As at 30 June 2020: Time Comment 0 No flooding events Customer satisfaction.
-The number of complaints received by Council about the performance of its stormwater system expressed per 1,000 properties connected to the system. < 10 per year Complaints per 1,000 connections 0.63 As at 30 June 2019: Complaints Number of per 1,000 complaints connections Achieved As at 30 June 2 Complaints per 1,000 connections 6.79 There were 12 2020: Number of complaints 87 2,807 connections a s at 1 July 2019.
+Achieved As at 30 June 2020 There were 0 flooding events.
+For each flooding event the number of habitable floors 2 or less Achieved As at 30 June 2019: Achieved As at 30 June 20 020 affected per 1,000 connections to Council's stormwater networks.
+Flooding event Per 1,000 connections Habitable floors affected Flooding event Per 1,000 connections Habitable floors affected No flooding events 0 0 No flooding events 0 0 There were 12,740 connections as at 1 July 2018.
+There were 12,807 connections as at 1 July 2019.
+Response to faults.
+The median response time to attend a flooding event, <1 hour Achieved As at 30 June 20 110.
+Achieved As at 30 June 2020: measured from the time Time Comment Time Comment that Council receives notification to the time that 0 No flooding events 0 No flooding events service personnel reach the site.
+Customer The number of complaints < 10 per year Achieved Achieved satisfaction. received by Council about the performance of its As at 30 June 2019: As at 30 June 2020: stormwater system expressed per 1,000 properties connected to the Complaints per 1,000 connections Number of complaints Complaints per 1,000 connections Number of complaints system.
+0.63 8 1.33 17 There were 12, 740 connections a s at 1 July 2018.
+There were 12, 807 connections as s at 1 July 2019.

 Service area Performance measure Target 2018/19 & 2019/2020 Actual Performance 2018/2019 Actual Performance 2019/2020 Customer satisfaction.
 Percentage of customers satisfied with the stormwater service.
 As per the Annual Resident Satisfaction Survey. ≥80% Not Achieved As at 30 June 2019, the 2019 Customer Satisfaction Survey showed that 57.2% of customers were satisfied with the stormwater service.
-Not achieved A sustainable The number of: Achieved Satisfied with stormwater services KPI Met? stormwater service.
-Abatement Notices; Infringement Notices; Enforcement Orders; and Convictions Received by Council in 0 0 0 0 As at 30 June 2019: Number of Abatement Notice 0 Infringement Notice 0 Enforcement Order 0 Convictions 0 As at 30 June 2020: Number of Abatement Notice 0 Infringement Notice 0 Enforcement Order 0 Convictions 0 relation to Horizons Regional Council resource consents for discharge from its stormwater system al Affeire and they are mondetony
+Not achieved June 2020 survey results, 73% satisfaction overall: KPI: 80% Satisfied with stormwater services KPI Met?
+A sustainable stormwater service.
+The number of: Abatement Notices; Infringement Notices; Enforcement Orders; and Convictions Received by Council in relation to Horizons Regional Council resource consents for discharge from its stormwater system 0 0 0 0 0 Achieved As at 30 June 2019: Number of Achieved As at 30 June 2020: Number of

-These performance measurements are provided by the Department of Internal Affairs and they are mandatory.
+^{} These performance measurements are provided by the Department of Internal Affairs and they are mandatory.

 Currently there is no discharge consent for Levin's stormwater.